ilder-as/go-barentswatch-ais/README.md

 ## Consuming the API
 There are two kinds of API endpoint, those which return streaming data, and those which return fixed result sets.
-They can be recognized by the return types.
+They can be recognized by the return types, `Response[T]` and `StreamResponse[T]`, where `T` is a struct which varies case by case, dependent on what kind of data Barentswatch returns.

+There are two instances of each API method, one called `MethodName`, and one called `MethodNameContext`, e.g. `GetAis` and `GetAisContext`.
+The latter method allow the caller to supply a `context.Context` object for cancellation, whereas the former does not.
+In fact, the former method invokes the second with a new `context.Background()`.

 ### Streams
 A streaming endpoint will have a `StreamResponse[T]` return data type.
 The underlying stream can be a simple HTTP2 stream